FFW-Baudenbach/FE2_WasserkarteKml2Csv/README.md

 Convert a KML file, exported from [Wasserkarte.info](https://www.wasserkarte.info/) to a CSV File which is compatible to OFM OpenFireMap (see [here](http://www.openfiremap.de/)).
 This csv can be used to import the data in there using tools like [JOSM](https://josm.openstreetmap.de/).

+## Fireboard CSV
+Convert a KML file, exported from [Wasserkarte.info](https://www.wasserkarte.info/) to a CSV File which is compatible to FireBoard

 ## Example
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>